Dr. Mark Samaha

 Caring team members are here to take your call from 8 a.m. to 5 p.m.

 There is no specific minimum or maximum age.
-Dr. Samaha performs brow lifts on young patients who have a droopy brow because of heredity or older patients whose brows have drooped as a result of aging.
+Dr. Samaha performs brow lifts on patients who have a droopy brow because of heredity and genetics.
+They are often in their 30’s.
+Patients undergoing brow lift surgery to correct brows that have drooped as a result of aging can be in their 40’s and older.

 What are the restrictions after surgery?